Anri-Lombard/AI-for-Medicine-Specialization/Notes/AI for Medical Diagnosis.md

 - We need to make sure we sample from both the normal and target sets.
 - In medicine, inter-observer dissagreement is prevalent, so using _consensus voting_ is a potential solution.

 __Quiz__
 - [Disease Detection with Computer Vision](../Quizes/C1W1.md)

+## Week 2: Evaluating Models

+__Key Evaluation Metrics__

+- Accuracy = sensitivity * prevalence + specificity * (1 - prevalence)
+  - _Sensitivity_ is the proportion of positive examples that are correctly identified as positive.
+  - _Specificity_ is the proportion of negative examples that are correctly identified as negative.
+  - _Prevalence_ is the proportion of positive examples in the dataset.

 __NOTES IN PROGRESS...__